saidvandeklundert/saidvandeklundert.github.io/_posts/2014-05-11-juniper-apply-path-prefix-list.md

 ---
 layout: post
-title: Juniper: using apply-path in a prefix-list.
+title: Using apply-path in a prefix-list on Juniper.
 image: /img/juniper_logo.jpg
 ---